llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 Support for this flag [landed in Clang in 2020][CLANGStackClashProtection], only for X86, SystemZ and PowerPC.
-Its implementation is a result of a fruitful collaboration between LLVM, Firefox and Rust developpers.
+Its implementation is a result of a fruitful collaboration between LLVM, Firefox and Rust developers.

 Rust already had a countermeasure implemented in the form of a runtime call to